apache/flink-cdc/docs/content/quickstart/build-real-time-data-lake-tutorial.md

    - [flink-shaded-hadoop-2-uber-2.7.5-10.0.jar](https://repo.maven.apache.org/maven2/org/apache/flink/flink-shaded-hadoop-2-uber/2.7.5-10.0/flink-shaded-hadoop-2-uber-2.7.5-10.0.jar)
    - [iceberg-flink-1.13-runtime-0.13.0-SNAPSHOT.jar](https://raw.githubusercontent.com/luoyuxia/flink-cdc-tutorial/main/flink-cdc-iceberg-demo/sql-client/lib/iceberg-flink-1.13-runtime-0.13.0-SNAPSHOT.jar)

-   Currently, the Iceberg official `iceberg-flink-runtime` jar that supports Flink 1.13 isn't released.
+   Currently, the Iceberg official `iceberg-flink-runtime` jar that supports Flink 1.13 hasn't been released.
-   Here, we provide a `iceberg-flink-runtime` jar supporting Flink 1.13, which is built based on the master branch of Iceberg.
+   Here, we provide an `iceberg-flink-runtime` jar supporting Flink 1.13, which is built based on the master branch of Iceberg.
    You can download the `iceberg-flink-runtime` jar from the [apache official repository](https://repo.maven.apache.org/maven2/org/apache/iceberg/iceberg-flink-runtime/) once Iceberg 0.13.0 is released.
 2. All the following commands involving `docker-compose` should be executed in the directory of the `docker-compose.yml` file.